-The Resolution Foundation/IPPR new report into the living wage does an impressive job of addressing many of the basic questions which often come up about the concept.
+The Resolution Foundation/IPPR new report into the living wage does an impressive job of addressing many of the basic questions which often come up about the living wage.

 Here are some of those, in my words, along with extracts from the report which answer them.
 You can read the report on the living wage in full at the end of this post.